thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

 ## Abstract behavior {#abstract-behavior}

-The previous sections describe the interfaces, i.e. outer edges of the Internet Computer, but give only intuitive and vague information in prose about what these interfaces actually do.
+The previous sections describe the interfaces, i.e. outer edges of the BigFile, but give only intuitive and vague information in prose about what these interfaces actually do.

-The present section aims to address that question with great precision, by describing the *abstract state* of the whole Internet Computer, and how this state can change in response to API function calls, or spontaneously (modeling asynchronous, distributed or non-deterministic execution).
+The present section aims to address that question with great precision, by describing the *abstract state* of the whole BigFile, and how this state can change in response to API function calls, or spontaneously (modeling asynchronous, distributed or non-deterministic execution).

 The design of this abstract specification (e.g. how and where pending messages are stored) are *not* to be understood to in any way prescribe a concrete implementation or software architecture.
 The goals here are formal precision and clarity, but not implementability, so this can lead to different ways of phrasing.

 ### Notation

-We specify the behavior of the Internet Computer using ad-hoc pseudocode.
+We specify the behavior of the BigFile using ad-hoc pseudocode.

 The manipulated values are primitive values (numbers, text, binary blobs), aggregate values (lists, unordered lists a.k.a. bags, partial maps, records with fixed fields, named constructors) and functions.